The Hidden Properties Behind Animal Foraging Strategies

 Birds Vision in Relation to Foraging

-Birds gather information about their environment mainly through vision by scanning their surroundings.
+Birds gather information about their mainly through vision by scanning their surroundings.
 The eyes of birds are relatively large in proportion to their body size due to the need of birds for high precision at various distances.
 Assuming that the quality of the photoreceptor in a bird eye is the same for all of its species, the species having the larger eye size have a greater ability to identify objects at any distances.
 For instance, raptors such as the goshawk (Accipiter gentilis) have large eyes for their size, up to 1.4 times greater than the average for birds of the same weight (Figure 3).
 Moreover, their eyes are tube-shaped which enables them to produce a larger retinal image.
 Finally, the combination of large and the tube-shaped eyes provide an enhanced long-distance vision for the raptors, when foraging for carrions.

 Figure 3.
 Juvenile goshawk (Accipiter gentilis) (Liguori, 1998).